xbdxwyh/Dictprompt/README.md

 Comparable results of proposed DictPrompt with baselines on five downstream tasks.
 The **bold** represents the best result, and the <ins>underlined</ins> represents the second best result.

 ## Requirement
-The file "env_dictprompt.yaml" in this folder contains the specific configuration of our runtime environment.

-In short, we need the following environment dependencies:
+You may need the following environment dependencies:
 - python: 3.9.0
 - pytorcch:1.8.2
 - transformers:4.20.0